-Still now, the erstwhile Lanna Kingdom is surrounded by teak forests, high mountains, biodiverse dense jungles filled with wild animals, fast flowing rivers and endless stretches of terraced rice fields.
-In olden times because of navigability of Mae Ping River, Chiang Mai used to be a major trading town between Southern China and Burmese seaports.
+Even now, the erstwhile Lanna Kingdom is surrounded by teak forests, high mountains, biodiverse dense jungles filled with wild animals, fast flowing rivers and endless stretches of terraced rice fields.
+In olden times because of the navigability of Mae Ping River, Chiang Mai used to be a major trading town between Southern China and Burmese seaports.
 This made the town flourish and the kings had enough wealth to lavish on arts and wats.
 Handicrafts like woodcarving, painted bo san parasols, and intricate silver work were much patronized and are still popular today.

 Explore the Chiang Mai wats selectively

 To make the DIY Chiang Mai wat tour more pleasant, divide it into two parts – the old walled city and beyond the old city.
 The walled city or the historic part of Chiang Mai has some of Thailand’s most beautiful Buddhist religious monuments and most of them can be explored by foot.
 While I found my peace at the wild Wat Umong, outside the city, Wat Phra Singh, Wat Chedi Luang, Wat Bupparam and Wat Chiang Man inside the Old City were also pretty impressive.
 The wild Wat Umong ranks at the top when it comes to selecting the most peaceful wat of Chiang Mai and there is something very spiritually powerful about the monk chant ringing through the cool darkening forests.
 Even the omnipresent crickets seem silent at that time and the prayers made me feel one with the universe.
 Chiang Mai has more than 200 wats and you can simply drown in them.
 While the most popular ones within the old city it is advisable to study about them a bit before exploring, create your own favourite wat list and then walk around.